emagiz/emdocs/mds/microlearning/crashcourse-platform-design-creating-a-message-definition.md

 - one-to-more relationship: one entity can have multiple child entities
 - more-to-more relationship: by changing in this case the destination cardinality

 When you are satisfied press Save.
-If you made a mistake and want to start over again completly press Cancel.
+If you made a mistake and want to start over again completely press Cancel.

 ### 3.4 Creating a message definition
 When you have added a relation to two entities the message definition is automatically created by eMagiz.
 The message definition is found on the right side of the canvas in a structured manner.